How to drive the Havoysund National Tourist Route in northern Norway?

-Located in Finnmark county, Norway, the Havøysund National Tourist Route is one of the most scenic drives of the country.
-It's a challenging route and boasts a varied landscape including views of the beach, fjord and mountains.
+Located in Finnmark County, in Norway, the Havøysund National Tourist Route is one of the most scenic drives in the country.
+It's a challenging route and boasts a varied landscape including views of the beach, fjord, and mountains.

 Roads: Road 889